thirdknown/shopsys/docs/installation/installation-using-docker-application-setup.md

 composer install
 ```

-If you install the application in production, you should install composer optimized
+If you are installing the application in production environment, you should install composer optimized.
 ```
 composer install -o
 ```